kenilchovatiya123/Login-Form-UI/README.md

-## TAILWIND CSS PROJECT
+## LOGIN PAGE - UI DESIGN

-## Create a dynamic UI design for Login From using Tailwind CSS
+## In this project, i have used only Tailwind CSS, using Tailwind CSS i have create a dynamic UI design for - LOGIN PAGE

 # React + Vite